trollcop/usbimager/README.md

 Hacking the Source
 ------------------

 To compile with debugging, use `DEBUG=yes make`.
-This will add extra debugging symbols to the executable.
+This will add extra debugging symbols and sorce file refernces to the executable, parsed by both valgrind and gdb.

 Editing Makefile and changing `DISKS_TEST` to 1 will add a special `test.bin` "device" to the list on all platforms.
 You can test the decompressors with this.